Bet on every NFL Week 8 game at best betting sites, betting apps

-How to bet on NFL Week 8: Where to bet, best betting sites, promos for Chargers-Vikings, Eagles-Giants
+How to bet on NFL Week 8: Where to bet, best betting sites, promos for Steelers-Packers, Sunday Night Football

-Here's how to bet on the Week 8 NFL schedule, including Broncos vs. Cowboys and Steelers vs. Packers
+Here's how to bet on the Week 8 NFL schedule, including Green Bay Packers vs. Pittsburgh Steelers on SNF

-The Week 8 NFL schedule kicks off with a Thursday Night Football showdown between the Los Angeles Chargers and Minnesota Vikings.
-Los Angeles has dropped three of its last four games following a 3-0 start to the season, falling to Indianapolis last week.
-However, the Chargers are 3-point favorites in the Week 8 NFL odds.
-The schedule continues with an 11-game slate on Sunday, including Texans (-1) vs. 49ers, Eagles (-7) vs. Giants and Broncos (-3) vs. Cowboys.
-Sunday Night Football features the Steelers (+3) vs. Packers, while the Monday Night Football matchup is Chiefs (-10.5) vs. Commanders.
+Sunday's NFL schedule wraps up when Aaron Rodgers and the Pittsburgh Steelers welcome the Green Bay Packers to town on Sunday Night Football.
+The Steelers are coming off a 33-31 loss to the Cincinnati Bengals, while the Packers enter tonight's contest having won two straight.
+According to the latest NFL odds, the Packers are favored by three points, while the over/under for total points scored is 45.5.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 8 can read more below, along with picks for some of the biggest games.